Why we decided to make the switch to a modified ketogenic diet, and why you should start to think about what you’re putting into your body each day.

 The types of fats we eat include grass-fed butter, avocado and avocado oil and coconut oil, as well as animal fats from the grass-fed meat we eat.

 Why we chose a paleo/keto approach

-Kellen and I do A LOT of research.
+My husband and I do A LOT of research.
 I advocate for being informed and not turning a blind eye to our health (that’s why I wrote this post).
 We continue to learn more and more each day, and it’s truly fascinating all the information that is out there.
 Yes, everyone has their own opinions, but I prefer to base my health on sound science and research.
 And when you’re looking into where that research comes from, look at who sponsors it.
 So many studies out there are sponsored by big business.
 So keep that in mind if you decide you want to start looking into a change in how you approach your nutritional lifestyle.